holmanskih/goscuffold/README.md

 4. Sime uwe `flag --base_uwe` \
    It adds and empty uwe worker to the projects structure

+The scaffolder may generate the go mods with project name and tidy them on `--gomods` flag.

 ## Example
 ```
 go get github.com/holmanskih/scaffolder